tgross/blog.0x74696d.com/_posts/2015-03-04-go-get-considered-harmful.md

 # Friends don't let friends go get

-Let's get the big one of the way.
+Let's get the big one out of the way.
 The giant miss that Go made with dependencies was `go get`.
 Oh, it's cool and all the first time you use it, and then you realize that there's no pinning of versions.
 Open source projects that use `go get` to draw their dependencies from other libraries have no choice but to track the tip of each and every one of their dependencies (i.e. the HEAD of master on a typical Github project).

 # Imports are not URLs